Lèse-majesté in Thailand: Change after the 6 October 1976 massacre

 Examples of cases of insult include a politician, in 1988, who served four years in prison for suggesting that life would have been easier had he been born in the palace, and a man in 1976 who was arrested on charges of lèse-majesté for using a royal village scout scarf to wipe a table.
 Acts deemed insulting to the royal image include placing photographs of anybody on a website above those of the king.
-In March 2007, Oliver Jufer, a Swiss man, was sentenced to 10 years in prison for daubing black paint on portraits of King Bhumibol while drunk in Chiang Mai, although he received a royal pardon the following month.
+In March 2007, Oliver Jufer, a Swiss man, was sentenced to 10 years in prison for spray-painting graffiti over five posters of King Bhumibol while drunk in Chiang Mai, although he received a royal pardon the following month.

 Political weaponisation

 Between 1990 and 2005, there was an average of five new lèse-majesté cases per year.
-Since then, however, there have been at least 400 cases—an estimated 1,500 percent increase.
+Since then, however, there have been at least 400 cases—an estimated 1,500 per cent increase.
 Prior to the 2006 coup, targets of lèse-majesté were mostly politicians, high-ranking bureaucrats and extra-constitutional figures, but after 2007, common people were charged.
 The law was interpreted to cover past monarchs and symbols associated with the monarch.
 No one had been sentenced to more than ten years in jail before 2007.
 Observers attributed the increasing number of lèse-majesté cases to King Bhumibol's public invitation of criticism in 2005, increased polarization following the 2006 military coup, and to speculation over his declining health in the period before his death in 2016.

 In 2005, cases registered in the Attorney General's office rose sharply from 12 new cases in 2000–2004 to 17.
 Thai Rak Thai and Democrat Party as well as opposition movement People's Alliance for Democracy traded lèse-majesté accusations.
 Former prime minister Thaksin Shinawatra's alleged lèse-majesté was one of the stated reasons for the Thai military's 2006 coup.
 After the coup, dozens of radio stations were shut down because of alleged lèse-majesté.

-Academics have been investigated, imprisoned, and forced into exile over accusations of lèse-majesté.
+Academics have been investigated, imprisoned and forced into exile over accusations of lèse-majesté.
 Prominent historian Somsak Jeamteerasakul was arrested for proposing an eight-point plan to reform of the monarchy.
-Professor Giles Ji Ungpakorn went into exile in 2007 after his book, A Coup for the Rich, questioned Bhumibol's role in the 2006 coup.
+Giles Ji Ungpakorn went into exile in 2007 after his book, A Coup for the Rich, questioned Bhumibol's role in the 2006 coup.
 In March 2011, Worachet Pakeerat, a law lecturer, banded together with same-minded lecturers and formed the Nitirat Group, aiming to amend the lèse-majesté law.
 He proposed reducing the maximum jail term to three years, a circumstance for pardoning, and that only the Office of His Majesty's Principal Private Secretary could file a complaint.
 His actions angered many people.
 In February 2012, he was assaulted in broad daylight in Bangkok.